The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Results

+Metallicity gradients do not exhibit a significant correlation with stellar mass, with a Pearson correlation coefficient of $r = -0.16$ and $p = 0.62$.
+However, as shown in the left panel of Fig.~\ref{fig:gala_alphatoM-SFR}, when the data are divided based on a threshold of $10^{10}M_\odot$, a notable correlation emerges: a positive correlation for $M_\ast < 10^{10}M_\odot$ ($r = 0.65$ and $p = 0.0068$) and a negative correlation for $M_\ast > 10^{10}M_\odot$ ($r = -0.83$ and $p = 0.0104$).
+This trend mirrors the relationship between gradients and redshift, which, for the galaxies in our study, is inherently influenced by the connection between redshift and stellar mass.
+Different to \cite{Stott2014}, our simulation provides a steeper fit, largely due to we use galaxies with overall higher mass (all $10^{12} M_\odot$).

+Approximately $13\%$ of galaxies with stellar masses below $10^9 M_{\odot}$ exhibit positive gradients, and the proportion decrease to around $10\%$ for galaxies within the $10^9 - 10^{10} M_{\odot}$ range.
+In other words, high-mass galaxies are less likely to exhibit positive gradients compared to lower-masses.
+Low-mass galaxies have smaller galaxy scales, meaning they are more strongly influenced by the overall feedback, and making the mixing (turbulent) more effective.
+This leads to the redistribution of metals on a galactic scale \citep{Muratov2015, Belfiore2017}, thereby more easily resulting in extreme gradients, like positive ones.
+Additionally, toward larger mass at $M_\ast > 3 \times 10^{10} \rm{M}_\odot$, the metallicity gradient exhibits a sharp decline, attributed to that massive galaxies have already formed thin, stable disk structures \citep[see, e.g.,][for more on the emergence of thin disks and its connection to the end of bursty star formation in FIRE]{Stern2021_CGMFIRE, Hafen2022, Gurvich2023, Hopkins2023, McCluskey2024}.

-We also observe a strong positive correlation between gradients and sSFR, as reflected by a Pearson correlation coefficient of $r=0.73$ and $p=0.004$, showing an increased frequency of positive gradients at higher sSFR levels.
+We observe a strong positive correlation between gradients and sSFR, as reflected by a Pearson correlation coefficient of $r=0.83$ and $p=0.004$, showing an increased frequency of positive gradients at higher sSFR levels.
 Higher sSFR drives stronger feedback, leading to more vigorous gas flows, which can more effectively promote the redistribution of metals.
 Typically, strong star formation activity occurs in these galaxies that have more cold gas and are more unstable at high redshift, making them more susceptible to the resulting feedback.
-This suggests that galactic winds triggered by starbursts which could transport metal-enriched gas outward, or rapid accretion events which drive high sSFR, or just overall turbulence in the galaxy could result in strong mixing or create patchiness, leading to the formation of positive gradient.
+That means, stellar winds driven by starbursts transport metal-enriched gas outward, or rapid accretion events (which drive galaxy activity) lead to intense metal redistribution \citep{Wang2019}, resulting in mixing and clumping, and forming positive gradients.
+In stable, inactive galaxies, the accumulation of metals is more difficult to disrupt, resulting in strong negative gradients.